Coronavirus state cases up record 2,783; death toll nears 3,000; Palm Beach County up 9

 An infant has tested positive in every South Florida county.

-A total of 12,206 people in the state have been hospitalized at one time, which is 91 more than the day before.
+A total of 12,206 people in the state have been hospitalized at one time, which is 91 more than the day befor, a rise of more than 1,000 in one week.
 That means it is a running total and includes people who have been released or died.
 Including nonresidents, the number is 1,473 in Palm Beach County, an increase of 38 compared with 7 the day before, followed by 140 total in St. Lucie, which is an increase of 2; 128 in Martin, which is an increase of 8; 44 in Indian River, an increase of 12, and 19 in Okeechobee, which is an increase of 1.

-More than half of the deaths, 1,546, are residents and staff of long-term care, including 186 in Palm Beach County.
+More than half of the deaths, 1,578, are residents and staff of long-term care, including 187 in Palm Beach County.
+The rise was 32 in the state in one day.

-Florida, which is third-most-populous state, is 11th in the nation for total deaths behind Maryland, which has reported 9 more deaths than Florida, including 8 Monday, according to Worldometers.info.
+Florida, which is third-most-populous state, climbed to 10th in the nation, passing Maryland, which is 11 behind after adding 35, according to Worldometers.info.

 National data